Gonzalo-Caro/Practicas-ML-NN/README.md

 ## Based on
-This repository is based on the book  "Hands-On Machine Learning with Sikit Learn, Kearas, and Tensor Flow ny Aurélien Géron"
+This repository is based on the book  "Hands-On Machine Learning with Sikit Learn, Kearas, and Tensor Flow by Aurélien Géron"